 Cash flow statements help you project and calculate cash flows.
 These reports measure incoming cash and outgoing expenses.
 As a result, you can use them to project working capital needs.

 For instance, if you're receiving $20,000 next month but incurring inventory costs of $50,000, you're facing a $30,000 shortfall.
-You can raise cash via debt or inventory financing to cover this gap.
+You can use e-commerce financing methods like debt or inventory financing to cover this gap.
 The cash flow statement thus plays an intricate role in your business' financial management strategies.

 Digging deeper into this report will help you uncover the payment metrics you read in the previous section.